I'm Sara

 Here are a few simple ways to make grandparents feel at ease in their session:

-• Keep It Relaxed – Let them know they don’t have to pose or perform—just being present, holding hands, or sharing a quiet moment is enough.
-I gently guide families through the session to keep things natural and stress-free.
+• Keep it relaxed — they don’t need to pose or perform.
+Just being present, holding hands, or sharing a quiet moment is enough.

 The best photos happen when people feel at ease, and I always ensure that sessions are comfortable, enjoyable, and filled with real, meaningful interactions.